 Do not assume that you will see all of this $80,000!

 When it comes to buying and selling houses, it is crucial to have a professional on your side.
-You can check listings in your area and get connect with a realtor that can help you.

 All of the fees that go along with buying a new home or selling your house can be crazy confusing.
 Here is a guide to who pays what.